play0137/Generate-coherent-text/README.md

   <img width="330" height="430" src="./System_overview.png">
 </p>

-The objective of this research is to generate a coherent and understandable text.
+The objective of this research is to generate a coherent and understandable text in Chinese.
-We extracted commonsense knowledge from [ConceptNet](https://conceptnet.io/) automatically and combined a constructed word embedding model and a designed Deep Neural Network (DNN) of discourse coherence model to evaluate the Chinese text selected by Monte-Carlo Tree Search (MCTS) algorithm.
+We extract commonsense knowledge from [ConceptNet](https://conceptnet.io/) automatically and select concepts by Monte-Carlo Tree Search (MCTS) algorithm.
+Combine text by human-crafted templates and use a constructed word embedding model and a Deep Neural Network (DNN) of discourse coherence model to evaluate and ensure the coherence of the generated text.

 We evaluate generated text by human rating, and the [result](https://github.com/play0137/Generate_coherent_text/tree/master/evaluation) shows that it is more coherent when using the discourse coherence model.